Mary Schiavo: Columbus bomb scare

-9/11 criticism
+September 11 attacks

-Schiavo also contends FAA officials refused to believe the US faced a threat of domestic terrorism prior to 9/11, alleging flight schools "fairly well salivated at the thought of getting lots of foreign students, and the FAA encouraged it."
+Schiavo contends that FAA officials refused to believe the US faced a threat of domestic terrorism prior to the September 11 attacks.
 She has represented many of the families who have sued the U.S. airlines involved in the 9/11 terrorist attacks.

-Schiavo criticized the way 9/11 commission disclosed information given to it during the several hearings.
-The New York Observer reported: Ms. Schiavo sat in on the commission's hearing on aviation security on 9/11 and was disgusted by what it left out.
-"In any other situation, it would be unthinkable to withhold investigative material from an independent commission," she told this writer.
-"There are usually grave consequences.
+Schiavo criticized the way the 9/11 commission disclosed information given to it during the several hearings.
+The New York Observer reported: "Ms. Schiavo sat in on the commission's hearing on aviation security on 9/11 and was disgusted by what it left out".
+She said that "In any other situation, it would be unthinkable to withhold investigative material from an independent commission.
+There are usually grave consequences.
 But the commission is clearly not talking to everybody or not telling us everything."